 So what is to be expected of this reform?
 The telecom industry has made it very clear what they want to talk about: 5G.
 The new mobile network standard has not even been fully specified, but it is already the biggest talking point of the industry and is used to call into question existing net neutrality protections around the world.
 With the US having stepped away from their 2015 Open Internet rules, Europe is now the first major world region that tries to bring 5G in line with net neutrality.
 This debate has a technological and political side.
-Technologically 5G brings a new option for telecom operators to deepen their control over the information flow.
+Technologically, 5G brings a new option for telecom operators to deepen their control over the information flow.
 It is called “network slicing” and it brings differentiated Quality of Service policies to the radio access network.
 The scenarios range from preferential treatment for premium subscribers at the expense of everyone else to a complete segmentation of the internet with granular control of the network over every application.

-Whether the application of this new industry standard has to follow existing telecom law or whether the law should adapt to the standard ought to be an easy question to answer, but given what we have heard from the industry, this might not be the case.
+Whether the application of this new industry standard has to follow existing telecom law or whether the law should adapt to the standard ought be an easy question to answer, but given what we have heard from the industry, this might not be the case.
 At the recent global Internet Governance Forum in Paris representatives of Vodafone and AT&T strongly argued for watering down existing net neutrality rules in order to make a 5G rollout more economically viable.

-5G offers providers far more control when it comes to giving preferential treatment to individual applications or internet subscribers, but it also brings interesting new features like specifying a low energy network slice, which could be used for example by solar powered IoT devices.
+5G offers providers far more control when it comes to giving preferential treatment to individual applications or internet subscribers, but it also brings interesting new features like specifying a low energy network slice, which could be used, for example, by solar powered IoT devices.
 BEREC has taken it upon itself to tackle this issue upfront.
 This means that regulators will decide if the strong protections against the abuse of exceptions to the net neutrality in the regulation (so called specialised services) will be upheld or watered down.
 The current BEREC chair Johannes Gungl from the Austrian regulator RTR was quite blunt in an industry forum when he talked about incompatibilities between the regulation and a 5G roll-out:

 “According to our findings, there is no evidence for it on [the] table.
 We haven’t seen any use case so far which wouldn’t be possible under the existing rules.
 Therefore, we think that the current Net Neutrality framework is flexible enough for 5G.”